athaigueperse/ada-template-website/README.md

 ### Importance of specific beer attributes
 _Does the significance of specific beer attributes in determining one’s liking of a given beer vary by country?_

+To start this analysis, our first instinct was to check the compatibility of the rating styles between the databases.
+We encountered a few minor scaling issues and addressed them accordingly.We checked the colinearities between beer attributes and visualized it using heatmaps.From the information we gained from these examinations, we created a linear regression function that had multiple utils to check and correct colinearity if it arised.
+Our plan for moving forward was to slpit the analyses into two parts: Firstly a total linear analysis to examine timportance of each attribute globally and then secondly, doing the same analyses for each country and determine if there were any diversions from the global results

+Once everything was set up, we moved forward with our analysis:
+### Total Linear Regression Analysis
+- **Dependent variable**: Final Beer Rating
+- **Independent variables**:
+   - x1= Appearance
+   - x2= Aroma
+   - x3= Palate
+   - x4= Taste
+   - x5= Brewery's Average Rating
+   - x6= Style's Average Rating
+Linear regression analysis of the total dataset showed us that the model provided nearly perfect fit to the data, since the R squared values for both the training and testing data was 0.97.These values indicatet that 97% of the variance in the final beer ratings could be explained by the the beer attributes as well as confounder variables such as brewery_avg_rating and style_avg_rating.
+The high F-statistic and its associated p-value close to zero further confirmed the model’s statistical significance.
+The MSE values for both training and testing datasets indicate that the linear model generalizes well, with low MSE showing accurate predictions.
+The regression coefficients highlighted the relative importance of different beer attributes:
+Taste(0.356) had the most importance followed by aroma(0.2115),palate(0.1164) and finally appearence(0.0769).
+Brewery reputation(0.0157) had subtle  but noticeable influences,while the effect of beer style was minimal.The residual plots showed symmetric distribution, indicating no systematic bias.
+The actual vs predicted plots demonstrated strong predictive accuracy.
+In conclusion, the model provided solid insights into factors influencing beer ratings, confirming taste as the dominant attribute.

 ## <a id="Location_related_biases_in_ratings"></a> Location-related biases in ratings
 After exploring how beer preferences differ across countries, we aimed to identify factors—beyond the intrinsic qualities of beer—that might influence user ratings.
 Our initial focus was on location-related biases, as these seemed the most likely to impact beer ratings.